TARZH3N/pico-team20/README.md

 ## Third Pico - Web Display
 1. Via SSI display SD Card contents
-2. Added to project as we were unable to integrate the SSI and CGI Functionalities onto the WiFI Sniffing Pico
+2. Added to project as we were unable to integrate the SSI and CGI Functionalities onto the WiFI Sniffing Pico due to hardware limitations.

 ## Diagrams
 ### Block Diagram for both Picos